-Over the past year or so that I have been writing for Liz on this platform, I seldom make direct reference to the nonprofit I established.
+Over the past few years that I have been writing for Liz on this platform, I seldom make direct reference to the nonprofit I established.
 It seems a bit self-indulgent, even though many of the topics I write about in “Independent Ideas” come directly from struggles I face as an entrepreneur in the nonprofit space.
 The nonprofit world itself is evolving into a hybrid model, with social entrepreneurism (#socent), social capitalism (#socap) and triple bottom line models (#tbl or #3bl) all attempting to reinvent the way people invest in each other.

 Because, really, that’s where real wealth is found: in each other.
 Each of us are resources: vast, untapped mines of creativity, talent, love and expression just waiting to be recognized and channeled.